 1) Aluminum (Item code RA AL).
 Our aluminum rail is aircraft quality type 6063-T6, anodized and heat treated to be strong and weather resistant.
 It is the most economical rail.
 We do not recommend this for track powered trains however.

 2) Brass (Item code RA BR).
 Made from type 360 alloy, strong, malleable and weathers into a beautiful dark color.
 Our most popular rail material.
 (Please note brass rail is temporarily unavailable due to the world proction and supply chain problem)

 3) Stainless steel (Item code RA SS).
-Made from type 304 alloy, the same as household cutlery and saucepans.
+Made from type 304 alloy, the same alloy as household cutlery and saucepans.
 This is completely corrosion proof and is very strong.
-We recommend this for track power because it does not need cleaning
+(Temporarily unavailable)

 4) Nickel Silver (Item code RA NS).
 This is the traditional preferred premium material as it weathers nicely on the sides to a dark color, yet the top can be polished to a bright silver color.
-Again, very good for track power.
+Very good for track power.

 If you are running battery power or live steam then the choice of rail can be any of the above.
 Many modelers paint the sides of the aluminum and stainless rail as these would otherwise stay bright and shiny for many years.

-We offer -four types of track tie.
+We offer - 4 types of track tie.
 Ties come in 1 ft sections

 1) Mainline ties (Item code TI).
 Ties are 1/4" high by 5/16" wide by 3 3/16" long, spaced at 16 per foot.
 This corresponds to the standard 8"x10" x 8 1/2ft tie in real life.
 You should use mainline ties when modeling in 1:32 and 1:29 scales.
 45mm gauge